-- In Dave the Barbarian, there is the Dark Lord Chuckles the Silly Piggy.
+- In Dave the Barbarian, the main recurring villain is the Dark Lord Chuckles the Silly Piggy.

 - Simon the gremlin from Trollz.

-- In the third Jimmy-Timmy Power Hour, there was a male villain named "Shirley".
+- In the third Jimmy-Timmy Power Hour, there is a male villain named "Shirley."

-- The Super Hero Squad Show once had a villain mocked by MODOK and the Abomination for being named "Pete".
+- The Super Hero Squad Show once had The Trapster appear.
+However due to his original villain name being 'Paste Pot Pete' he is mocked by MODOK and the Abomination for being named "Pete".